2025 Portuguese local elections: Electoral system

 ^{a} For parishes with more than 30,000 voters, the number of seats mentioned above is increased by one per every 10,000 voters in excess of that number, and then by one more if the result is even.

+By-elections (2021–2025)

+During the normal four-year term of local governments, thirteen parishes held a by-election for parish assemblies.
+No municipal council by-elections were held.

 Parties

 Several parties, mainly PSD and PS, presented several coalitions with other minor parties.
-In the case of the PSD with IL and the CDS–PP, plus with parties like Earth Party (MPT) and the People's Monarchist Party (PPM), while in the case of the PS, coalitions between BE, PAN and Livre were also on the ballot in several municipalities.
-The main political forces that were involved in the election:
+In the case of the PSD, with IL and the CDS–PP, plus with parties like Earth Party (MPT) and the People's Monarchist Party (PPM), while in the case of the PS, coalitions between BE, PAN and Livre were also on the ballot in several municipalities.
+The political forces that were involved in the election: